CSV Importer Improved Wordpress Plugin - Rating, Reviews, Demo & Download

 Click on the CSV Importer link on your WordPress admin page, choose the

 file you would like to import and click Import.
-The examples directory
+The examples

 inside the plugin’s directory contains several files that demonstrate